 🥾 How to Avoid Blisters, Fatigue & Gear Failures on the Trail

-Let’s break down how to keep your feet happy, energy high, and gear solid—so your trail time is memorable for the right reasons.
+Here’s how to keep your feet comfortable, your energy steady, and your gear reliable—so the trip stays memorable for the right reasons.

 👣 Blister Prevention: Stop the Pain Before It Starts